nikzadkhani/Python-Sorting-Algorithms/README.md

 # Python-Sorting-Algorithms
-A few of the sorting algorithms implemented in Java
+A few of the sorting algorithms implemented in Python3